The Ritz-Carlton Review: My Personal Customer Service Horror Story

-Herve Humler, Co-Founder and now President of the Ritz-Carlton Company, shared his credo, their GPS in this video,“We are in the service business, I'm not here to sell room, or food or beverage, or bed.
+Herve Humler, Co-Founder and now President of the Ritz-Carlton Company, shared his credo, their GPS “We are in the service business.
+I'm not here to sell rooms, food or beverages, or beds.
 I'm here first to sell service.
 If we do that well, we will be successful.”

 He continued, “People have to understand the customers they serve.
 Luxury is all about detail.
 Creating one story a customer will always remember.”